Annapurna Circuit Trek is a delightful trek in the foothills of the entire Annapurna range.

 Annapurna by Heli is another popular option for those tourists wanting to cut off the days of struggle and sweating definitely required while trekking.
 A small helicopter ride of about minutes from Pokhara lands you in Annapurna Base Camp without much hustle and exhaustion.
-Those looking to shave a magnificent view of Himalayan Mountains without much to worry should definitely opt for Heli Ride.
+Those looking to shave a magnificent view of the Himalayan Mountains without much to worry should definitely opt for Heli Ride.
 The route the helicopter takes is also the same as you would take if you’d opted to walk.
-Get a quick flight upto the basecamp and devour down on any meals you would prefer at the basecamp teahouse, all while not having to miss cozy comfort of your hotel luxury in Pokhara because you will get back on the same day to Pokhara.
+Get a quick flight up to the basecamp and devour down on any meals you would prefer at the basecamp teahouse, all while not having to miss the cozy comfort of your hotel luxury in Pokhara because you will get back on the same day to Pokhara.
 Its total of 1 hour flight to and from the base camp.
 Flight usually takes off at 7 am in the morning and gets you back by 12 noon depending on the weather window.

 The Aerial view gazed from helicopter will let you scroll down through many deep gorges, small settlements of native people.
 Green terraces of rice fields, Rhododendron forests and hundreds of trekkers walking upto to the base camp just to get a sheer glimpse of Mount Annapurna.
 It is one of the most preferred Heli Tour after Everest Base Camp Heli Tour which can be arranged easily from the city of Kathmandu or Pokhara.

 • Kali Gandaki Gorge- deepest in the world

 • Muktinath temple, Kagbeni, Jomsom